 Rosacea is a chronic skin condition that has recurrent inflammatory episodes and is most common in those who have fair skin and who are over the age of 30.
 Signs of rosacea include red or pink skin, small dilated or enlarged blood vessels, irritated eyes, and red zit-like bumps that sometimes contain pus.
 These symptoms usually occur on the central portion of the face, especially the nose and cheeks.
 It is often mistaken for acne, sunburn, or blushing.
 At TruDerm, we understand that rosacea can be very bothersome and embarrassing, which is why we offer professional treatment options that can help.
-Call our practice in Allen, TX to schedule an appointment with a member of our team.
+Call our practice in Allen and Plano, TX to schedule an appointment with a member of our team.

 Symptoms of Rosacea

 Since there are several types of rosacea, symptoms will vary.
 The most common signs of rosacea include red or pink facial skin, visible small blood vessels that look like tiny red lines, red bumps that resemble acne, swollen nose, irritated eyes, and swelling of facial tissue.
 The affected area can sometimes feel hot and tender to the touch.
 Episodes can last for weeks or months at a time and if left untreated, can worsen.
 There is no cure for rosacea but it is very manageable with treatment or medication.
 It is not contagious.